-The Northside Elementary discipline alternative education program, which offers a supervised, highly structured, positive but disciplined educational setting for those Northside elementary students whose disruptive and/or unacceptable behavior at their regular school may not require expulsion, but whose behavior requires removal from their home campus.
+The Northside Alternative Elementary school program, which offers a supervised, highly structured, positive but disciplined educational setting for those Northside elementary students whose disruptive and/or unacceptable behavior at their regular school may not require expulsion, but whose behavior requires removal from their home campus.
 The program operates with a full-time professional and paraprofessional staff provides for students continuing their regular course work to the extent possible.
-Courses include reading, language arts, math, science and social studies.
+Courses include reading, Language Arts, Math, Science and Social Studies.
 The social curriculum is based upon social skills taught by the program teachers.
 Students who commit a violation of the Student Code of Conduct are assigned to the school for a period of time to be determined by the board's designee.